omaralbeik/UserDefaultsStore/README.md

 ## Thanks
-Special thanks to [Paul Hudson](https://twitter.com/twostraws) for his [article](https://www.hackingwithswift.com/articles/57/how-swift-keypaths-let-us-write-more-natural-code) on how to use Swift keypaths.
+Special thanks to [Paul Hudson](https://twitter.com/twostraws) for his [article](https://www.hackingwithswift.com/articles/57/how-swift-keypaths-let-us-write-more-natural-code) on how to use Swift keypaths to write more natural code.

 ## Credits